DFN Project SEARCH

 Students will experience a mixture of classroom based education and work place experience within the hospital setting.
 Students are offered the opportunity in a variety of placements throughout the site and will be supported by job coaches from Lanarkshire Councils.
 Furthermore, students will have the opportunity to evaluate their day and focus on employability skills.

-Each successful candidate would become a student of New College Lanarkshire.
+Each successful candidate will become a student of New College Lanarkshire.
 The College provides academic structure whilst adhering to Project SEARCH guidelines.

 Successful candidates will spend an academic year working towards paid employment whilst developing life and interpersonal skills.
 Curriculum areas that they will cover include the following;